Red5Rebel/Red5Rebel/README.md

 - The search for extraterrestrial intelligence

 ### :rocket: What I know
 I bring decades of Windows expertise (Hello, Windows 3.1) and systems thinking to my development learning curve.
-I'm building competency through hands-on projects—learning by doing, voiding warranties, breaking things and (hopefully) fixing them.
+I'm building competency through hands-on projects, learning by doing, voiding warranties, breaking things and (hopefully) fixing them.

 ### :radioactive: Where I am
 Currently living in the Secret City at the heart of the Manhattan Project